Herbal Alternatives for Anxiety

 • Tea

 In terms of the research, a 2016 clinical trial found that chamomile was an effective treatment for generalized anxiety disorder (GAD).
-The researchers gave a total of 93 participants a daily dose of 1,500mg of chamomile for 12 weeks.
-This was then followed by either the same dose for another 26 weeks or a placebo. ⁵
+The researchers gave 93 participants a daily dose of 1,500mg of chamomile for 12 weeks.
+This was followed by either the same dose for another 26 weeks or a placebo. ⁷

-It’s important to note that some people may have an allergic reaction to chamomile.
-Especially, if you have a reaction to the following plants: ⁶
+It’s important to note that some people may be allergic to chamomile.
+Vulnerable individuals may have a reaction to the following plants:

 • Chrysanthemums